Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/migration.md

 });
 ```

-After you import your tracking plan into Amplitude Data, this event becomes:
+After you import your tracking plan into Amplitude Data, this event becomes the following, with all the benefits of type-safety, linting, and data validation to make sure that your analytics are accurate and trustworthy.

 ```ts
 ampli.songUploaded({
   device: 'iOS'
 });
 ```

-With all the benefits of type-safety, linting, and data validation to make sure that your analytics are accurate and trustworthy.